XIMDEX/xcms/extensions/vendors/stolz/assets/README.md

 <a id="controllers"></a>
 ### In your routes/controllers

-Basically all you have to do to add and asset, no matter if it's CSS or JS, is:
+Basically all you have to do to add and asset, no matter if it's CSS or JS or a collection of both, is:

 	Assets::add('filename');

-For more advanced use keep reading ...
+*For more advanced uses keep reading ...*

 Add more than one asset at once